quasarframework/quasar-ui-qcalendar/.github/ISSUE_TEMPLATE/bug_report.md

 name: Bug report
 about: Create a report to help us improve
 title: ''
-labels: ''
+labels: 'bug'
 assignees: ''
 ---

-For a legitimate bug, in order to process faster, please open the closest matching documentation example, use its CodePen action to create a reproduction, add the code that reproduces the bug, and submit the saved CodePen link here:
+For a legitimate bug, find the closest matching example on the [QCalendar website](https://qcalendar.netlify.app/) and click its CodePen link.
+Make sure you are signed in to CodePen so your changes are saved, update the example to reproduce the problem, save the Pen, and paste its URL here:

 **Describe the bug**
 A clear and concise description of what the bug is.